Einse57/collaborative-eeg/README.md

 - Enables network access from other computers
 - Only needed once per installation

-**start-network.ps1** - Alternative start with network features
+**start.ps1** - Main startup script with network options
+- `.\start.ps1` - Start in local mode (localhost only)
-- Similar to `start.ps1` but with additional network diagnostics
+- `.\start.ps1 -Network` - Start in network mode with diagnostics
+  - Detects network IP address
   - Checks firewall configuration
+  - Enables access from other devices on your network
-- Displays detailed network information
+  - Displays detailed network URLs for collaborators
-- Use if you have network connectivity issues

 ### Quick Start Script